 The primary vehicle for the exploration of contemporary folklore is ethnographic fieldwork, the real-world study of people’s lives in everyday settings, grounded in conversation and participatory engagement.
 In Folklore courses, students often move beyond the university to engage experts of the everyday in the communities they call home.
 Given this focus, the Folklore Program emphasizes North Carolina and the American South and encourages students to draw upon the University’s archival holdings and related strengths in the study of Southern history, literature, and culture.
 The expertise of our core faculty offers broad coverage of the expressive realms of music, narrative, festival, architecture, belief, language, food, and art as articulated in communities defined by race, gender, class, ethnicity, region, faith, and occupation.

 The Folklore Program offers an MA that readies students for either employment in the public sector or further academic study.
-We also offer a minor in Folklore for students earning a BA or PhD in other departments.
-Undergraduate students interested in majoring in Folklore can work with us to craft an individualized program of study through the program in Interdisciplinary Studies.
+We also offer a minor in Folklore for students earning a BA or PhD in other departments and a BA major in American Studies with a Concentration in Folklore.

 The second decade of the 21st century is the seventh decade of the Folklore Program’s formal presence at UNC.
 Founded with an eye to regional study, and deeply integrated with the University’s long-standing focus on the South, the Program maintains its commitment to the study of regional folklife.
 This commitment, however, in no way limits our vision.
-Students and faculty still do much of their fieldwork in the South, yet students have found it productive to work at UNC on topics as varied and far-flung as the artistry of master-level science fiction costumers in Boston, the folksong revival in Albanian-speaking communities in Southern Italy, and the practice of contemporary shamans in Siberia.
+Students and faculty still do much of their fieldwork in the South, with recent theses on pimento cheese, the different ways several generations of a Tennessee family engage in the performance of Country music, the verbal and visual artistry of homeless men in Chapel Hill, the re-emergence of women’s roller derby, the memories of place that sustain the African American community in Natchez, and a multi-ethnic low-rider car club near Greensboro.
+Other students have found it productive to work on topics as varied and far-flung as the artistry of master-level science fiction costumers in Boston, the folksong revival in Albanian-speaking communities in Southern Italy, and the practice of contemporary shamans in Siberia.
 Program members work extensively in the public sphere, pursuing projects with museums, arts councils, media production companies, and a range of grassroots organizations.

 The Folklore Program at UNC is part of the Department of American Studies.
 Some of our faculty hold appointments in American Studies, others–in keeping with Folklore’s interdisciplinary nature–in the sister departments of Anthropology, English, and History.